Le guide culinaire: English and other editions

 An abridged, English translation of Le guide Culinaire 1e – 1903, was published in 1907 as A Guide to Modern Cookery.
 A second edition of the translation was published in 1957 with an additional introduction by Eugène Herbodeau.

 An English translation of Le Guide Culinaire 4e – 1921, by H. L. Cracknell and R. J. Kaufmann, was published in 1979 as The Complete Guide to the Art of Modern Cookery: The First Translation into English in Its Entirety of Le Guide Culinaire, including "some 2,000 additional recipes" omitted from the more than 5000 recipes of the 1907 translation.
 The 1979 translation was subsequently republished as Escoffier: The Complete Guide to the Art of Modern Cookery (1983), and a revised second edition with new forewords was published as Escoffier: Le Guide Culinaire, Revised (2011).

-Le Répertoire de la Cuisine, written by Escoffier's student Louis Saulnier and published in 1914, is considered a companion guide to Le Guide Culinaire by Escoffier.
+Le Répertoire de la Cuisine, written by Escoffier's student Louis Saulnier and Théophile Gringoire, and published in 1914, is considered a companion guide to Le Guide Culinaire by Escoffier.